Kennesaw State University: Other selected buildings

 The historic district of the university (Original Campus) is located in the west section of campus and includes the University College, formerly the Social Sciences Building, Pilcher Public Service and Library, Willingham Hall, Nursing, Advancement, and Technology Annex buildings.
 These buildings served primarily as the home to the College of Humanities and Social Science until construction on the Social Science Building was completed at the end of 2006.
 In 2009, a new two-story, 1,500-seat dining hall known as The Commons opened.
 In 2008, a new $46,000,000, 915-bed freshman residence hall called "University Suites" opened.

 Marietta Campus

+The Marietta Campus is, as of 2020, mostly in the Marietta city limits.

 Student housing

 Dormitory facilities were provided at Southern Tech's first location in Chamblee, Georgia.
 They were created from former bachelor officers' quarters in facilities leased from the Atlanta Naval Air Station.
 When the campus moved to Marietta, student accommodation was located in former employee housing at the United States Air Force Plant 6.
 Construction for the Marietta campus' first dormitory began in 1964.
 The campus dormitories housed only men until 1974.

 At the time of its merger with Kennesaw State University, Southern Polytechnic State University had five on-campus housing facilities for its students.
 These were Howell Hall, Hornet Village suites, University Commons apartments, University Courtyard apartments, and University Columns houses.
-These facilities are still used to house Kennesaw State University students.
+These facilities are still used to house KSU students.